mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 To Do
 -----
-In this last section we want to give you an overview about our plans for the development of MDP:
+In this section we want to give you an overview about our plans for the development of MDP:

 - Add more data processing algorithms.